Click Here To Join Our Telegram Channel for FREE daily tutorials!

 TIP # 4: Clothing Items

 Extra clothing is a luxury, not a necessity.
-From a hygiene standpoint you should only be concerned about an extra set of underwear, socks and t-shirt.
+From a hygiene standpoint, you should only be concerned about an extra set of underwear, socks, and t-shirt.
 Consider the clothes you’re wearing when you leave the house to be your only set (so dress in weather appropriate clothing BEFORE evacuating).
 Then, for the sake of hygiene, pack only one SKIVVY ROLL.
 A military friend of mine introduced me to the phrase SKIVVY ROLL.
-It’s a way of neatly folding your socks, underwear and t-shirt into a nice compact bundle.
-Folded this way, these items are easy to pack and easy to find and pack down into a surprising small little bundle.
-Below is a photo tutorial about how to make a SKIVVY ROLL.
+It’s a way of neatly folding your socks, underwear, and t-shirt into a nice compact bundle.
+Folded this way, these items are easy to pack and easy to find and pack down into a surprisingly small little bundle.
+Below is a photo tutorial on how to make a SKIVVY ROLL.